formkiq/docs.formkiq.com/docs/how-tos/migration-core-to-enterprise.md

 ## Step 3: Copy Document Metadata

-Use the FileSync CLI `--restore-dynamodb` command to copy document metadata from the source table to the target table.
+Use the FormKiQ CLI `--restore-dynamodb` command to copy document metadata from the source table to the target table.

 ```bash
 fk --restore-dynamodb \